MuzzammilShah/Agentic-AI/Reflection-Design-Pattern/chart-generation/README.md

 #### ob.1
 -----

-I had hit an error during the first chart generation where the LLM included one line in the code to merge the month and year, which was causing an issue.
+I had hit an error during the first chart generation where the LLM included one line in the code to merge the date and year, which was causing an issue.
+But the date column was already formated in the dataframe so this step was unncessary.
 While I tried to avoid that via prompt, it ended up generating another format of code, which is why I had added an additional line in the v1 chart generation part of the code to specifically comment out that part of the code.

 *I am assuming the seed value has been set to the API which is why the LLM generated the exact same code even after i tried to revert to the original prompt after my editing attempt.*